datapfranc/datapfranc.github.io-src/content/Howto Do data integration.md

 ### Physical Data model

-For additional desctiption, let's leave the code speaks for itself ().
+For additional description, let's leave the code speaks for itself ().
 It is self-documented and should be meaningful to anyone with minimal exposure to relational DB.
-We can see there are things that concern the logistics apsect of loads (ex. work_site_mapping), or source data idiosynchracies (work_sameas), etc..
+We can see there are things that concern the logistics aspect of loads (ex. work_site_mapping), or source data idiosynchracies (work_sameas), etc..
 We can observe that a lot more tables exist than our logical model.
 That is done purposely to easily accommodate future extension.

 ```sql